YumaWorks/yangpp/docs/source/yangpp/classes.rst

 It must be used somewhere in the schema tree to create accessible schema nodes, with the :ref:`uses-class-stmt`.

+**Usage**

-The :ref:`base-class-stmt` or :ref:`parent-class-stmt` must be present, but not both.
+-  The :ref:`base-class-stmt` or :ref:`parent-class-stmt` can be present,
+   but not both.

+-   A :ref:`classref-stmt` must be present for each external class reference done within the class being defined.
+-   A special path syntax identifying the reference point is used in these statements:

+    - must-stmt
+    - when-stmt
+    - path-stmt

 **class-stmt Substatements**